Mehmet Fatih Kacır

 Mehmet Fatih Kacır (born 16 October 1984) is a Turkish politician and entrepreneur.

-He developed utility models and industrial designs at companies where he was the founder and manager.
-He is one of the founders of Türkiye Technology Team Foundation.
 He has been serving as the Deputy Minister of Industry and Technology since July 31, 2018.
 On 3 June 2023, he took part in the new cabinet announced by President Recep Tayyip Erdoğan and became the new Minister of Industry and Technology.

 Early life and education

 He completed his secondary education at Istanbul High School.
 In 2003, he ranked 12th in the national university entrance exam and entered Boğaziçi University, Department of Industrial Engineering.
 He completed his studies in 2008.
 During university years, he was a student representative.
 He pioneered interdisciplinary research and project management trainings.

 Career

 After graduating from the university, he worked as a manager in the companies he founded in the food and technology sectors.
 He developed industrial designs and utility models.
 He worked on 3D simulation movies, simulation software and hardware, augmented reality, and virtual reality applications.